echen0719/general-script-files/README.md

-# Cool Programs with Caution Required
+# Programs with Caution Required

-There are multiple packages here.
-Some of these are command prompt files while others are executables.
+There are multiple files in this repository.
+Most of these are scripts files and others are prerequisites or outputs.

+## Current File List:

-- System32 Wiper with Confirmation
+- System32 Wiper with Confirmation (for fun, but is dangerous)
 - more to come

 **Any use of these programs are entirely your responsiblity.
 Do not install these on other people's computers without their permission.
 For educational purposes only!!**